 This is your main filler offensive GCD.
 When you have nothing higher priority to cast, use this.
 At 330 potency, it is the most powerful of all the healer single target filler GCDs.

-Your spammable AoE cooldown.
+Your spammable area-of-effect (AoE) cooldown.
 With 170 potency per target, compared to 330 on Dosis, It becomes a gain on just two targets.
-In addition, it is an instant cast, so it can be used while moving.
+It is also an instant cast, so it can be used while moving.
 Ideally, it would never be used on a single target, but it can function as a last resort movement skill.

 Phlegma is unique as it is the only healer offensive GCD that operates on a charge system while still being a DPS gain.
-It deals 510 damage to the main target, and 255 on other targets within a five yalm radius of the primary target.
+It deals 600 damage to the main target and 255 on other targets within a five-yalm radius of the primary target.
 The range is only six yards, so you will need to be somewhat close to the target.
 It is your most powerful single-target and AoE ability.

-Due to having two charges, it does not have a strict alignment need like you’d get out of other GCDs with a cooldown.
+Due to having two charges, it does not have a strict alignment need like you would get out of other GCDs with a cooldown.
 The general priority for when to use Phlegma charges is:

 - AoE, when needed.
 Hitting even just one additional target puts it at +50% potency.